SsangG77/UIViewSeparator/README.md

 # UIViewSeparator

 A lightweight and easy-to-use library for adding a separator (divider) to the bottom of any `UIView`.
-With `UIViewSeparator`, you can quickly add a customizable bottom line without writing extra code.
+With `addBottomSeparator`, you can quickly add a customizable bottom line without writing extra code.

 ## Features
 - Easily add a bottom separator to any `UIView`.